Jenni-Foued/holbertonschool-zero_day/0x02-vi/README.md

 # vi

-This projects contains key commands to manipulate text in a file using **vi** text editor.
+This projects contains key commands to manipulate text file using **vi**.

 # Tasks